 On the booking page for this lounge, the option shares screen space with travel insurance; something that perhaps many people might intuitively skip.
 There are no photographs and so the only way for customers to understand what it looks like is to visualise this 18 word description:

 Enjoy our exclusive lounge with complimentary prosecco, hot drinks, soft drinks and sweet treats, plus beautiful sea views.

-Did that sell it to you?
-If not, what would you do differently?
+If I didn’t know better, I’m not sure that would sell it to me.
+What would you do differently?